micmejia/bible-dump/NKJV/Genesis/Gen 3.md

 And I will put enmity Between you and the woman, And between your seed and her Seed; He shall bruise your head, And you shall bruise His heel."

 ###### 16
-To the woman He said: "I will greatly multiply your sorrow and your conception; In pain you shall bring forth children; Your desire _shall be_ [^e]for your husband, And he shall rule over you."
+To the woman He said: "I will greatly multiply your sorrow and your conception; In pain you shall bring forth children; Your desire _shall be_ for your husband, And he shall rule over you."

 ###### 17
 Then to Adam He said, "Because you have heeded the voice of your wife, and have eaten from the tree of which I commanded you, saying, 'You shall not eat of it': "Cursed _is_ the ground for your sake; In toil you shall eat _of_ it All the days of your life.

 ###### 18
-Both thorns and thistles it shall [^f]bring forth for you, And you shall eat the herb of the field.
+Both thorns and thistles it shall bring forth for you, And you shall eat the herb of the field.

 ###### 19
 In the sweat of your face you shall eat bread Till you return to the ground, For out of it you were taken; For dust you _are,_ And to dust you shall return."

 ###### 20
-And Adam called his wife's name Eve,[^g] because she was the mother of all living.
+And Adam called his wife's name Eve, because she was the mother of all living.

 ###### 21
 Also for Adam and his wife the Lord God made tunics of skin, and clothed them.